 Private lessons

-I’m currently offering online instruction.
+I’m currently also offering online instruction.
 If you have a loom or a wheel and want to learn how to use it or just need help with a particular part of a project, I’m available for private tutoring.
-My fee is still $40/hour, but there are no travel expenses!
+The fee is still $40/hour.
 This is 100% custom tutoring for your weaving or spinning.
 Contact me when you are ready.

 Beginning Weaving